- 1/4 cup orange juice

 - Shredded cheddar cheese, picante sauce and sour cream, optional

-- In a large resealable plastic bag, combine the orange juice, vinegar, garlic and seasonings; add the beef.
+- In a large resealable plastic bag, combine the first seven ingredients; add the beef.
 Seal bag and turn to coat; set aside.
 In a skillet, saute onion and peppers in 1 tablespoon oil until crisp-tender; remove and set aside.

 - Drain and discard marinade.
 In the same skillet, cook beef in remaining oil for 2-4 minutes or until it reaches desired doneness.
 Return vegetables to pan; heat through.
 Spoon meat and vegetables onto tortillas.
 If desired, top with cheese and serve with picante sauce and sour cream.
 Yield: 4-6 servings.